lotharthesavior/masadb/Readme.md

 ```
 Reference: https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04

-2. create the "data" directory using the server user, so you avoid problem with permissions:
+2. Create the "data" directory using the server user, so you avoid problem with permissions:

 ```sh
 sudo -u www-data mkdir data